albertstarfield/project-zephyrine/README.md

     **First-Time Setup:** The first time you run the launcher, it will set up the Conda environment and download several gigabytes of model files.
 This process can take a notable amount of time, depending on your internet connection.
 Please be patient.

     **Subsequent Launches:** After the initial setup, subsequent launches will generally be much faster.

-### ZephyMesh P2P Distribution
-To help improve download speeds and reliability, this project incorporates ZephyMesh, a peer-to-peer network feature.

-When you run the launcher, your application can optionally become a peer on this network.

-If you are a new user, the launcher will first try to find the required models and files from other users on your local network or the internet.
-This can sometimes be faster than downloading directly from centralized sources.

-If you have a particular file, your application may help make it available to other new users once you've downloaded it.

 ## 🔧 Troubleshooting

 [Click here to see the general troubleshooting](https://github.com/albertstarfield/alpaca-electron-zephyrine/blob/main/documentation/Developer%20Documentation/Troubleshooting%20Quick%20Guide.md)